cadence-day-dev/blog/_posts/LossOfPossibleFuture.md

 ---
-title: "Loss of possible future"
+title: "Loss of a possible future"
 excerpt: "The loss is never loss if one drives the situation into another useful experience.
 When we invest effort exploring a direction that doesn't pan out, we still gain from the pursuit.
 The key is recognizing when to shift the effort to a parallel thread that feels more aligned."

 coverImage: "/assets/blog/future/cover.png"